Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 User 5 only uses mobile data, no calls, and no SMS.
 This usage is not uncommon since you can easily use internet apps for calls and messages.
 Our user 5 uses 10 GB of data per month.
 Such a user will want at least 100Mbps in speed as well.

-Here are the three cheapest options for user 5:
+Here are the three cheapest options for this heavier data user:

-2. Sunrise We Connect Surf (Plan, Sunrise network): 20 CHF per month
+2. yallo Swype Surf (plan, Sunrise network): 15 CHF per month

-3. yallo Swype Swiss (plan, Sunrise network): 20 CHF per month
+3. Galaxus Mobile Unlimited (Plan, Sunrise network): 19 CHF per month

 For such a user, it becomes essential to check the plan’s speed.
-If you use the internet a lot and watch videos, you will want between 50Mbps and 100Mbps in speed.
+If you use the internet often and watch videos, you will want between 50Mbps and 100Mbps speed.

 User 6: Unlimited Data only user